 Smithe Redwoods features a small old-growth lowland redwood grove.
 As in so many other groves, Highway 101 (which at this point is a twisty two-lane road) runs right through the old growth.
 If you’re driving north from San Francisco, this is the first real grove of old-growth redwoods that you see from the freeway.
-There’s a small pullout — no on or off ramps and no facilities of any kind, just a little paved area by the side of the road — which serves as a popular highway rest stop.
+There’s a small pullout — no on or off ramps and no facilities of any kind, just a little paved area by the side of the road — which serves as a popular place for people to get out of the car and walk their dogs.
 From this lot you can stroll around the grove or scramble down to the Eel River, where there’s a deep swimming hole.

 The redwoods grow on an alluvial flat a few feet above the Eel River.
 The reserve doesn’t have any trails, but it’s easy to walk around within the old-growth grove because past development and many visitors have worn away all the groundcover.

 The really big trees all seem to be right along the highway.
-The grove actually extends pretty far back; if you walk around a fenced-in area, the interior looks like a scaled-down version of Richardson Grove — the trees aren’t that big, but it’s a pure redwood grove, very open at ground level with straight stately trees emerging from the perfectly flat ground.
-The grove would be even more attractive if it had the usual ground cover of redwood sorrel and ferns.
+The grove actually extends pretty far back; if you walk around a fenced-in area, the interior looks like a scaled-down version of Richardson Grove — the trees aren’t that big, but it’s a pure redwood grove, very open at ground level with perfectly straight trees, all of about the same size and color, emerging from the perfectly flat ground.
+Some groundcover remains at the edges of the grove, a dusting of redwood sorrel and some small, shrubby tanoak, indicating what the grove looked like in its natural state.
 As you might expect, a constant roar of traffic fills the little flat.

 There’s supposedly a waterfall that you can see if you walk under the Dora Creek highway overpass, but at the moment you can’t get there without swimming.